revolutionpropertymaintenance/tokengen2/README.md

 - **Presale & Private Sale**: Launch token sales with customizable parameters
 - **Deployment History**: Track all your deployed contracts and sales
 - **Token Management Dashboard**: Manage your tokens after deployment
+- **Liquidity Locking**: Lock LP tokens for a specified duration to build trust
+- **Auto-DEX Listing**: Automatically create trading pairs after successful presales
+- **Referral System**: Earn rewards by referring others to token sales
+- **Emergency Withdraw**: Withdraw funds from active sales with a small penalty
+- **Airdrop Tool**: Send tokens to multiple addresses in a single transaction
   - Feature-based UI that only shows enabled features
   - Mint new tokens (owner only)
   - Burn tokens from your wallet